 In the wake of surges of homicides in cities like St. Louis and mass shootings like those in Charleston, South Carolina, the issue of gun violence has again risen to the forefront of current events.
-As Figure 1.9 makes clear, gun violence is not felt uniformly among young people.
-Black youth between the ages of 10 and 24 are disproportionate homicide victims.
-In 2010, roughly 40 out of every 100,000 young people were victims of homicide.
-About three-quarters of these victims were Black youth.
+As Figure 1.9 makes clear, Black youth between the ages of 18 and 29 are disproportionate homicide victims.
+In 2013, for instance, the homicide rate was more than 13 times higher for Black millennials than it was for white millennials, and nearly five times higher than it was for Latino millennials.